 Ph.D, Psychology, University of Virginia, Charlottesville, Va.

-Dr. Cook began her appointment in the Honors College June 1, 2012 and has been a faculty member of the Department of Psychology since 1997.
+Dr. Cook began her appointment in the Honors College June 1, 2012 as associate dean and has been a faculty member of the Department of Psychology since 1997.
 She is a nationally recognized expert on violence against women.
 Her research explores how science conceptualizes and measures the problem, ethical issues in researching it, how to prevent it, and how it intersects with other problems such as HIV/AIDS in South Africa.
 Her research has been funded by the National Institute of Justice, The Centers for Disease Control and Prevention, and the National institutes of Health.
 She teaches an Honors College undergraduate interdisciplinary seminar on HIV/AIDS, violence, and Apartheid in South Africa as well as a graduate course on psychology and public policy.
 She is an alumna of Saint Mary’s College in South Bend, IN. and earned her doctorate at the University of Virginia.